python/devguide/testing/new-buildbot-worker.rst

          rcctl restart buildbot_worker

-      If you installed via pip, you will need to write an ``rc.d`` script or use the cronjob approach described in the Linux tab.
+      If you installed via pip, you will need to write an ``rc.d`` script or use the cron job approach described in the Linux tab.

 .. tab:: macOS